SpareCores/sc-www/src/assets/articles/metaflow-resource-tracker.md

 resource recommendations based on the collected data enriched with Spare Cores data on cloud servers.

-In more details, the card shows the following information (with example screenshots):
+In more detail, the card displays the following information (with example screenshots):

 - High-level hardware configuration of the server that executed the step.

 <img src="/assets/images/resource_tracker/resource-usage-server.webp" style="padding: 30px 0px 30px 30px;">

 - Automated cloud and instance type discovery with the related costs (using public cloud pricing data from Spare Cores).

 <img src="/assets/images/resource_tracker/resource-usage-cloud.webp" style="padding: 30px 0px 30px 30px;">